overlookinfra/puppetstein/README.md

   `--hiera=<fork:SHA>` Fork and SHA of the hiera repo to use in the custom puppet-agent.
 This option does not build a new package by default.

-  `--agent=<hostname>` Pre-provisioned VMpooler agent to use for testing.
-Requires --master.

-  `--master=<hostname>` Pre-provisioned VMpooler master to use for testing.
-Requires --agent.

   `--use_last` Option to reuse the same hosts from the last run.

   `--tests=<project:test>` Which project and tests to run against the specified or provisioned systems.
 Path to tests is relative to the top-level acceptance directory.
 Example: 'facter:tests/facts/el.rb'